jellyfin/jellyfin.org/docs/general/server/media/Lyrics.md

 ---

 # Lyrics
 Lyrics are contained in the same folder and must match the filenames for their corresponding item.
-For example: The lyric file for `01 Death Eternal.mp3` must be `01 Death Eternal.lrc` or `01 Death Eternal.txt`.
+For example: The lyric file for `01 Death Eternal.mp3` must be `01 Death Eternal.lrc`, `01 Death Eternal.elrc` or `01 Death Eternal.txt`.

 ```
 Music